There are a few things you should do to set up and start using your site.

 AMS-managed vs. Higher Logic Security Groups

-If your Thrive Community is AMS-managed ("integrated"), you might have a mix of Higher Logic Security Groups and AMS-managed Security Groups.
+If your site is AMS-managed ("integrated"), you might have a mix of Higher Logic Security Groups and AMS-managed Security Groups.
 AMS-managed Security Groups are managed and assigned to users exclusively in your AMS/CRM, not in Higher Logic.

 - AMS-managed Security Groups have an AMS key that corresponds to the primary key for the member type/Security Group in your AMS/CRM database.
 When that database and your community are synchronized, users will automatically be managed (added / removed) in these Security Groups, in your community, based on the business rules in your AMS/CRM.

-- Higher Logic Security Groups are created and managed in your Thrive Community.
+- Higher Logic Security Groups are created and managed in your site.
 Users are added to and removed from these Security Groups either manually in the Admin interface or via Automation Rules.

 Permissions via Automation Rules